 Bone Broth Hummus

-With hints of garlic and lemon, this hummus recipe is full of Mediterranean flavor, and it also contains several nutrients, such as healthy fats, calcium, and vitamin C. The addition of bone broth also adds type II collagen, a beneficial protein found only in bones and connective tissue, which is known for improving gut, skin, and joint health.View Recipe & Instructions
+With hints of garlic and lemon, this hummus recipe is full of Mediterranean flavor, and it also contains several essential nutrients, such as, calcium, and vitamin C. The addition of bone broth also adds type II collagen, a beneficial protein found only in bones and connective tissue, which is known for supporting gut, skin, and joint health.View Recipe & Instructions

 SIBO-Friendly Beef Ragu with Spaghetti Squash

 This SIBO-friendly dish harkens back to the old country with traditional Italian herbs, a rich tomato base, and grass-fed ground beef.
 Sink your teeth into our pasta substitute, a sweet and savory spaghetti squash that you can twirl on your fork just like the real thing.View Recipe & Instructions